Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 What funding is available for project costs?

-Each studentship will include a Research Training Support Grant (RTSG) as a contribution towards basic consumables to support training to carry out a technique, but not for ongoing costs.
+Each studentship will include a Research Training Support Grant (RTSG) as a contribution towards basic consumables to support training to carry out a technique, but not for ongoing project costs.
 The MRC makes a distinction between wet-lab and dry-lab projects and expects wet lab projects to receive a higher amount than dry projects.
 This could be up to £5,000 per year, depending on the project.

 - In-vivo biology